jhuang6451/nabu_fedora/README.md

 > Initial username is `user` and the password is `fedora`.

 > [!NOTE]
-> The system is designed to work with [UEFI](https://github.com/Project-Aloha/mu_aloha_platforms), [DBKP](https://github.com/rodriguezst/nabu-dualboot-img) is also supported.
+> The system is designed to work with [UEFI](https://github.com/Project-Aloha/mu_aloha_platforms), [DBKP](https://github.com/rodriguezst/nabu-dualboot-img) is also supported.As of [U-Boot](https://gitlab.com/sm8150-mainline/u-boot), I've yet to test it out.

-> [!IMPORTANT]
-> The ESP partition on your device **has to be labeled** `ESPNABU` , Because this is how fstab finds it.
-> If you flash the esp.img directly to your device you will probably be fine as it is created with that label.

 ## Disclaimer